City of Irvine Camps

 The City of Irvine offers many camps year-round for a variety of interests and ages.
 Registration is available at yourirvine.org.
 Read below to learn more about all City camps offered throughout the year.

-The City of Irvine is offering spring and summer camps camps as well as classes for kids and adults this spring season.
+The City of Irvine is offering summer camps as well as classes for kids and adults this season.
 Browse all programs and sign up at yourirvine.org.
-Registration opens February 15.
+Registration for camps is now open; registration for all other summer classes opens May 15.

-The City of Irvine is continuing to follow state and local guidelines under the statewide emergency order to keep you and your families safe while enjoying recreational opportunities this spring.
-Events and programs listed in the spring issue of Inside Irvine will only be conducted if allowed by safety guidelines at the time of the activity.
+The City of Irvine is continuing to follow state and local guidelines under the statewide emergency order to keep you and your families safe while enjoying recreational opportunities.
+Events and programs listed in Inside Irvine will only be conducted if allowed by safety guidelines at the time of the activity.
 For the most up-to-date information, visit at yourirvine.org.

-Registration for modified spring programs opens February 15.
+Registration for summer camps is open now; registration for all other summer classes opens May 15.
 For the most updated information and class availability, and to sign up, visit yourirvine.org.

 Camps will be listed online to best serve the community and provide the most up-to-date information on registration and availability.